Dudesnude: Public health

-Many public health groups targeting Sexually Transmitted Disease treatment have criticized or worry about online sex sites such as dudesnude in addition to its counterparts, Manhunt, gay.com, and adam4adam because of their high incidence of facilitating unprotected sex and therefore the transmission of HIV and other STDs.
+Many public health groups targeting treatment of sexually transmitted diseases have criticized online sex sites such as dudesnude in addition to its counterparts, Manhunt, gay.com, and adam4adam, because of their high incidence of facilitating unprotected sex and therefore the transmission of HIV and other STDs.
 In fact, research in Australia shows that condom usage between partners that meet through dudesnude is low.